-“Green Acres offers picture-perfect suburbia, with modest traditional homes perched upon large lots and accessible to all of Palo Alto’s modern amenities.”
+“Green Acres offers picture-perfect suburbia, with modest traditional homes perched upon large lots and access to all of Palo Alto’s modern amenities.”

 The neighborhood of Green Acres (MLS #231) encompasses two sub-boroughs both situated near Arastradero Road.
 Its namesake, the Green Acres sub-district, is a blend of two post-war tracts while Palo Alto Orchards is another early 1950s residential development.
 Both sub-boroughs offer post-war suburban perfection and a convenient location.

-The optimism borne of a time of significant growth still remains strong in the southern borough of Green Acres.
-Its vintage homes, idyllic lanes and cul-de-sacs and convenient location along with access to top schools make it a “cut above the norm”.
+The optimism is borne of a time of significant growth that still remains strong in the southern borough of Green Acres.
+Its vintage homes, idyllic lanes, cul-de-sacs, and convenient location along with access to top schools make it a “cut above the norm”.

 History of Green Acres, Palo Alto